Geography Intent

-Geography at Rimrose Hope CE Primary School is planned and taught to be engaging, challenging and accessible to all children.
-After each unit, children will have developed their knowledge about the world we live in and how they can take care of it.
-The geography curriculum has been designed with the National Curriculum in mind.
-Additionally, each year group has a unit which focuses on the current global warming issue, looking at issues such as sustainability, recycling and climate change.
-This ties in well with the Christian values of our school, in particular the stewardship value, as well as our school rule of Taking care of our community.
+Geography is planned and taught to be engaging, challenging and accessible to all children.
+After each unit, children will have developed their knowledge about the world we live in, how it will change going forward and how they can take care of it.
+The geography curriculum has been designed with the National Curriculum, as a minimum.
+We go beyond National Curriculum expectations, by also looking at the future.
+Each year group has a unit which focuses on the current global warming issue, looking at issues such as sustainability, recycling, climate change and renewable energy.
+This ties in well with the Christian values of our school, in particular the stewardship value, as well as our school rule of 'taking care of our community'.
 Geography vocabulary is built into our curriculum, which progresses as they move through the school, building upon prior knowledge and learning.
 When appropriate, children are given hands on practical experiences through fieldwork, allowing them to apply knowledge they have learnt and discover new opportunities for learning.
 Our Eco council, Planet Protectors, deliver regular assemblies to the school, sharing their learning and views on sustainability and recycling.
 They also encourage all classes to follow the recycling opportunities that are possible in our school.

-Geography at Rimrose Hope is taught throughout the school, following a sequence of learning.
-All planning follows the same structure, ensuring that prior learning is collected, knowledge is taught and children are given opportunities to showcase their understanding through a variety of activities.
+All of our units of work have a clear structure and teaching sequence.
+Prior learning is built upon and key knowledge and skills are taught and children are given opportunities to showcase their understanding through a variety of activities.
 Geography is enquiry led based learning, allowing children to explore and wonder about the topic they are studying.
-All lessons start with a Hook and Immersion Centres to engage children into the unit of work.
+All lessons start with a hook and immersion centres to engage children into the unit of work.
 The children have the chance to record any wonderings that might occur within this session and through the unit.
 Wonderings allow the children to delve further into what they wish to learn related to the topic, whilst giving some children the motivation to research this themselves at home.
 The lessons then follow a progressive sequence, using a wide range of pedagogy techniques.

 Some of these are: